coverity/pie/README.md

 * Include PIE in your project.
  * If you're using Tomcat, get the core and security-manager JARs and put them in Tomcat's lib directory.
  * Or, if you're using Maven, just include the PIE security-manager module as a dependency:

     <dependency>
-        <groupId>com.coverity.pie.plugin</groupId>
+        <groupId>com.coverity.security.pie.plugin</groupId>
         <artifactId>pie-sm</artifactId>
         <version>1.0</version>
     </dependency>

 * Start up your server, use the application, and run any end-to-end tests.
 Having good application coverage is key, since it lets PIE know what permissions your application will need.
 * Shutdown the server.
 Check out the policy file PIE created: securityManager.policy in the application's root directory.
 Tweak it if you'd like!
-* Create a configuration file for PIE telling it to run in enforcement mode: create a text file your application's root pathand create a pieConfig.properties file in your application's root directory with the following: securityManager.isReportOnlyMode = false
+* Create a configuration file for PIE telling it to run in enforcement mode: create a text file your application's root pathand create a pieConfig.properties file in your application's root directory with the following: `securityManager.isReportOnlyMode = false`
 * Start up your server; your application is now protected!
 Easy as PIE!

 Using PIE in Other Containers
 -----------------------------

 PIE is easiest to use in a Servlet 3.0 container like Jetty or Tomcat (which automatically discover the PIE JARs and start it up on load).
 However, PIE uses standard Servlet interfaces, so you can load it in just about any container.
 For example, PIE has a bundle for Dropwizard support; besides including PIE as a dependency, all you need to due is include the PieBundle in your application's initialization method:

     public void initialize(Bootstrap<HelloWorldConfiguration> bootstrap) {
         bootstrap.addBundle(new PieBundle());
         ...